 Skin care is always evolving, and it seems as though there is always a new superstar ingredient that boasts more benefits than the next.
 Between face washes, oils, moisturizers and everything else on the market, finding these skin care saviors never seems to be an easy feat.

 In fact, most of these ingredients aren't anything new — they've likely always been buried in a long list of ingredients but are just now starting to have their moment.
-The latest ingredient that is finding itself back on beauty radars seems to be niacinamide — and it can help summer skin in a number of ways.
+The latest ingredient that is finding itself back on beauty radars seems to be niacinamide — and it can help your skin in a number of ways.

 What exactly is niacinamide?